Upadacitinib: SELECT-COMPARE

-In SELECT-COMPARE 1629 patients with moderate to severe rheumatoid arthritis and inadequate response to methotrexate were randomized (2:2:1) to once-daily upadacitinib 15mg, placebo, or adalimumab 40mg, on stable background methotrexate.
+In SELECT-COMPARE 1629 participants with moderate to severe rheumatoid arthritis and inadequate response to methotrexate were randomized (2:2:1) to once-daily upadacitinib 15mg, placebo, or adalimumab 40mg, on stable background methotrexate.
 Primary endpoints were ACR20 and DAS28CRP<2.6 versus placebo at week 12; inhibition of radiographic progression was evaluated at week 26.
 The study was designed and powered to test for non-inferiority and superiority of upadacitinib versus adalimumab clinically and functionally.
 At week 12, both primary endpoints were met for upadacitinib versus placebo (p≤0.001).
 ACR20 was achieved by 71% versus 36%, and DAS28CRP<2.6 by 29% versus 6%.
 Upadacitinib was superior to adalimumab for ACR50, DAS28CRP≤3.2, ΔPain and ΔHAQDI.
-At week 26, more patients on upadacitinib vs placebo or adalimumab achieved low disease activity or remission (p≤0.001).
-Radiographic progression was less and observed in fewer patients receiving upadacitinib versus placebo (p≤0.001).
+At week 26, more participants on upadacitinib vs placebo or adalimumab achieved low disease activity or remission (p≤0.001).
+Radiographic progression was less and observed in fewer participants receiving upadacitinib versus placebo (p≤0.001).
 Up to week 26, adverse events (AEs) including serious infections were comparable for upadacitinib and adalimumab.
-The proportions of patients with serious AEs and AEs leading to discontinuation were highest for adalimumab; the proportion with herpes zoster and CPK elevations was highest for upadacitinib.
+The proportions of participants with serious AEs and AEs leading to discontinuation were highest for adalimumab; the proportion with herpes zoster and CPK elevations was highest for upadacitinib.
 Three malignancies, five MACE, and four deaths were reported, none on upadacitinib.
 Six venous thromboembolic events were reported [placebo, one; upadacitinib, two; adalimumab, three].

-Upadacitinib was superior to placebo and adalimumab for improving signs, symptoms and physical function in RA patients on background methotrexate, and significantly inhibited radiographic progression versus placebo, while the overall safety profile was generally similar to adalimumab, except for higher rates of herpes zoster and CPK elevations on upadacitinib.
+Upadacitinib was superior to placebo and adalimumab for improving signs, symptoms and physical function in RA participants on background methotrexate, and significantly inhibited radiographic progression versus placebo, while the overall safety profile was generally similar to adalimumab, except for higher rates of herpes zoster and CPK elevations on upadacitinib.

 SELECT-CHOICE

-SELECT-CHOICE was a phase III trial comparing upadacitinib and abatacept in 612 people whose rheumatoid arthritis did not respond to biologic DMARDs.
+SELECT-CHOICE was a phase III trial comparing upadacitinib and abatacept in 612 people whose rheumatoid arthritis did not respond to biologic disease-modifying antirheumatic drugs.
 It compared their ability to reduce Disease Activity Score-28 with CRP (DAS-28 CRP), a measure of rheumatoid arthritis disease severity that includes number of tender and swollen joints, C-reactive protein level (a marker of inflammation), and overall health reported on a standardized scale.
 The trial found that after 12 weeks of treatment, people treated with upadacitinib had lower DAS-28 CRP scores and a higher rate of remission.
 There was also a higher rate of serious and opportunistic infections, elevated liver enzymes, and thromboembolism in the upadacitinib group.